 Read on for Tash's tips on how to choose paint colours for an office, which colours work best for a stimulating space and which to go for in one that’ll comfort and nurture you throughout the week.

 Things to consider for your home office colour scheme

 Home office colour matters, massively, agreed.
 But, it’s not all about paint and wallpapers.
 Be sure to factor into your thinking where you can position your desk.
 If you’ve got the option, put it in front of or near a window, so that you have loads of natural light coming through plus a view into the outside world.
 There’s less yellow in natural light (the sort you get from artificial lighting), which is a tonic for your mind.
 Natural light is invigorating and energising, so maximise it wherever you can with a mirror strategically hung to bounce the light around the place.

 Plants and flowers are another way to breathe life into your study, so pop a plant or bouquet of flowers on a shelf or on your desk itself if you have room to spare.

-Colour theory is always worth reading up on whenever you’re stepping into a redecoration project, as it helps you understand how certain colours can affect your emotion.
-When it comes then to picking colours for your home office, think through which hues resonate best with your personality and also ask yourself what you really need from your space.
+Colour theory is always worth reading up on whenever you’re stepping into a redecoration project, as it helps you understand how certain colours can affect your emotions.
+When it comes to picking colours for your home office, think through which hues resonate best with your personality and also ask yourself what you really need from your space.
 Here are four different home office styles you can create based on your colour palette.